securelay/securelay.github.io/README.md

 There is more.
 One can POST his cryptographic public key at his private_path for his users to consume at the corresponding public_path.
 His users then POST to the public_path as application/base64 their data encrypted with that public key for him to decrypt upon a subsequent GET at the private_path.
 This ensures the relay is end-to-end encrypted, not even the Securelay server can read user data.

+Note that in all the above securelay doesn't require an any API key for protecting data.
+The private path itself serves as one.
+Data can be overwritten only by the owner of the private path.

 # Limits
 To mitigate abuse, the API accepts only two enctype modes.
 Securelay validates the data to see it is only of these two types.
 1. application/x-www-form-urlencoded.
 Securelay parses data into JSON to validate and returns as application/json on GET.